Showing posts with label Nazi. Show all posts

 For 18 months, the Allies bombed Berlin day and night, and for most nights, residents had to shelter in the cellars.
 But Opa had to remain hidden upstairs even during the bombings.
 One day, a bomb fell through the bathrooms and the tub from above crashed through the ceiling.
 Luckily, the bomb did not explode.
 She remembers Opa listening to the BBC on a wireless receiver with a blanket over his head to muffle the sound.
 Listening to foreign radio was an offense that would lead to execution.

-Late in the war, Aunt Hellas and other school-age girls were evacuated to the woods of Prussia to escape the bombing.
-But she and a young actress or opera singer knew someone important in the Goebbels propaganda organization and they secured travel permits to return to Berlin.
+Late in the war, the authorities evacuated Aunt Hellas and other school-age girls to the woods of Prussia to escape the bombing.
+But she and a young actress or opera singer knew someone important in the Goebbels propaganda organization, and they secured travel permits to return to Berlin.

 My mother said one day she and Oma were out shopping for vegetables and heard noises of gunfire.
 The civilian population had been so thoroughly insulated from real news by the government's propaganda, they had no idea the Soviet army was entering the city.
 Today, we find this hard to believe.
 But totalitarian governments know that control of the media means they can dominate the populace.